Victor98k/random-user-data/README.md

 1. Working with TS interface.
    @useRandomUser.ts line 15.
    As I mentioned, I have not worked a lot with TS.
 For this part, I had to look at some code I've worked with earlier.

+2. Async functions.
+   @useRandomUser.ts line 35.
+   I was stuck on the fetch hook.
+I simply forgot that needs to be an async function since it preforms an asynchronous operation.

+3. Rendering the data for the UI.
+   @useRandomUser.ts line 41
+   I encountered an error in the UI: "Cannot read properties of undefined (reading 'first')" when trying to render the first name of a user.
+I was too quick when looking at the JSON object and simply forgot to add the `.results` attribute from the API response.
+   Also i did not refer to the first object in the array that the API returns.
+Adding `[0]` got me pass the error.